uhengart/covid-alert-dashboard/README.md

 ![Daily numbers](Daily.png)

 The blue line shows our estimates of the daily number of COVID-19 cases reported through the COVID Alert app.
-The red line shows how many percent these numbers correspond to when compared to all COVID-19 cases reported daily in the eight provinces that support COVID Alert (data from [COVID-19 in Canada](https://art-bd.shinyapps.io/covid19canada/)).
+The red line displays how many percent these numbers correspond to out of all COVID-19 cases reported for the eight provinces that support COVID Alert (data from [COVID-19 in Canada](https://art-bd.shinyapps.io/covid19canada/)).

 ![Cumulative numbers](Cumulative.png)